ra0013/TexasOffenses/README.md

 # TexasOffensesOnLine
-This program does not do your job for you.
-This program only brings two sources of information together to help you do your job a little more effectively.

 When you download the TOOL.exe file (Texas Offenses OnLine), store it in a folder where you know you can locate it.
 Using the file menu, choose "Update Appendix K" and the source file that is needed will be downloaded.